Repast/repast4py/dev_notes.md

 And `make html` to create the html docs.

 `make clean` followed by `make html` will build from scratch.

+## Generating ASCIIDoc Manual ##

+Install asciidoc3 using pip: https://www.asciidoc3.org/pypi.html

+To generate the user guide in html:

+`python ~/asciidoc3/asciidoc3.py -a toc -a toclevel=3 --backend=html5 -a icons -a iconsdir=~/asciidoc3/images/icons user_guide.adoc`

+The guide is written in asciidoc format.

 ## Multi Process Seg Fault Debugging